 Gifts to Members: Group funds are used for group purposes only, not for personal gifts to members.

 Baby-Sitters: Some meetings are attended by members who must bring children.
 Using group funds or taking a special collection to pay a babysitter at the meetings is within a group’s autonomy.
-Paying for this type of service does not violate Traditions since avoiding distribution of a meeting benefits the group as a whole.
+Paying for this type of service does not violate Traditions since avoiding disruption of a meeting benefits the group as a whole.

 Donations to Outside Agencies: Contributions to any outside agency, activity, or program are not to be made from group funds, which are to be used for Al-Anon/Alateen purposes only.
 Al-Anon and Alateen Service Manual pg.
 86.